Negros Occidental Tourist Attractions and Travel Guide

 More than that, they also have the Gallera de Pontevedra (cockfighting arena), Sugbahan sa Punong (relaxation and recreation site), Balangingay Beach Resort, Caingin Beach Resort.
 Anchorville Beach Resort and Galve Beach Resort are placed that you will surely do not want to miss as you journey in this town.

-The two iconic place to visit in this town are the Green Beach Liberation Stone Marker (landing of the American liberation) and the Jewels Restaurant (fishing your own food to eat).
+The two iconic places to visit in this town are the Green Beach Liberation Stone Marker (landing of the American liberation) and the Jewels Restaurant (fishing your own food to eat).

-The City of Sagay is consist of 146,264 settlers divided into 25 Barangays.
+The City of Sagay, Negros Occidental is consists of 146,264 settlers divided into 25 Barangays.
 The name of the place was derived from the word “sigay”, a shell found in the place.
 The source of living in the place is focused on harvesting different types of fish.
 Aside from that, they also have a share of agriculture in the middle part of the city.
 The place is well-known to neighboring cities and municipalities due to its different points of interest.
 People from other places find themselves traveling to this place to experience a variety of adventures.

 Sipaway Island, San Carlos City

 The City of San Carlos, Negros Occidental is the home of 132,536 people divided into 18 Barangays.
 This place may be considered as a busy city because of a variety of factors, number one is that it serves as a departure point for those who are going the Cebu City.
 Another reason is that it has a 40km coastline and a part of it is developed into a port by the government.
 This way, the place serves as a venue for imports and exports of local goods in the area.